-B. Conditional Admissions of Transfer Students
+II.
+Conditional Admissions of Transfer Students

-Transfer students who do not have on file official transcripts from all postsecondary institutions attended and any additional documents required by the institution may be granted conditional admission.
-No transfer student shall be allowed to enroll for a second term unless all required admissions records have been received by the College prior to registration for the second term.
+Transfer students who do not have official transcripts on file from all postsecondary institutions attended and any additional required documents may be granted conditional admission.
+No transfer student shall be allowed to enroll for a second term unless all required admissions records have been received.